Symmetric observations without symmetric causal explanations

-The distribution described in the previous appendix can be produced in the triangle scenario when the latent nodes distribute information encoded in systems that follow the laws of classical physics.
-A mechanism for producing the distribution is given in Supplementary Note 2 of Ref.~\cite{gisin2020}, which we reproduce here for completeness.
+This distribution can be produced in the triangle scenario when the latent nodes distribute information encoded in systems that follow the laws of classical physics.
+A mechanism for producing it is given in Supplementary Note 2 of Ref.~\cite{gisin2020}, which we reproduce here for completeness.
 In the notation given in Ref.~\cite{gisin2020}, the local model is

 where $x$ is the root between $0$ and $1$ for $3x^4-9x^3+9x^2-5x+1=0$, i.e.,